DavidPratten/jetisu/README.md

 __Intimate connection between the constraints in the definition and the ```WHERE``` clause in the query:__ A key implication of the above definition is that the relational algebra ```SELECT``` or ```σ``` operator (```WHERE``` clause in SQL) contains constraints that may be pushed down into the definition of the relation prior to retrieving the rows in the relation, rather than being applied as a filter after retrieving the rows from the relation.

 __Technology agnostic:__ While it is convenient to use [MiniZinc](https://www.minizinc.org) to define a relation's intension, it is not required.
 Any language, or system, that supports the above definitions may be used.
-As to the relational query language, it is convenient to use SQL, but the same queries could easily also be formulated in Datalog or other equivalent query language.
+As to the relational query language, it is convenient to use SQL, but the same queries could easily also be formulated in Datalog or other relational query language.

 ## Built With Open Source Software
 * [sqlglot](https://github.com/tobymao/sqlglot)